 Named after the 1922 silent movie, the Blood and Sand may come across all danger and bullfighters, but it’s actually a delightful Scotch cocktail.
 It’s a unique blend of whisky, sweet vermouth, cherry liqueur, and blood orange juice.
-It may sound a tad sweet but when it all comes together magic happens.
-The smooth wooded notes of the Scotch mingle with the fruit, and leaves you with a lingering sweetness that you won’t soon forget.
+It may sound a tad sweet but when it all comes together, magic happens.
+The smooth wooded notes of the Scotch mingle with the fruit and leave you with a lingering sweetness that you won’t soon forget.

 12. Irish Mule

-The Mule cocktail is without a doubt one of the simplest and most versatile cocktails ever created.
+The Mule cocktail is without a doubt one of simplest and most versatile cocktails ever created.
 Each version has its own character, and the Irish Mule is no different.
-It’s foot tapping, fast stepping, ginger beer charged, Irish whiskey whirlwind that will have you dancing a jig in the dead of winter.
-The whiskey’s fruity flavours temper the ginger beer’s bite and leaves you with a long oaky finish.
-These easy winter whiskey cocktails are perfect for a frosty cocktail party paired with lots of laughs and dancing.
+It’s a foot-tapping, fast-stepping, ginger-beer-charged Irish whiskey whirlwind that will have you dancing a jig in the dead of winter.
+The whiskey’s fruity flavors temper the ginger beer’s bite, and leaves you with a long oaky finish.
+These easy winter whiskey cocktails are perfect for a frosty cocktail party best paired with lots of laughs.